Pat992/Electron-ReactTS-Boilerplate/README.md

 Start the application with:
 ### `npm start`

-Build installer with (Make sure to have the latest version of NodeJS):
+Build installer (Make sure to have the latest version of NodeJS):
 ### `npm run-script build`